Chicago police union head urges cops to defy vaccine mandate

 He said that although he has made clear his vaccine status, "I do not believe the city has the authority to mandate that to anybody, let alone that information about your medical history.”

+Los Angeles police and county sheriff, and Seattle police are among the departments either under vaccine mandates or facing one.

-Catanzara's has clashed with the mayor over a host of issues.
-After the city announced the vaccine mandate in August, the union head compared it to something that might happen to Nazi Germany, telling the Sun-Times, “This ain't Nazi...
-Germany (saying) 'Step into the... showers, the pills won't hurt you.'"
+Catanzara has clashed with the mayor over a host of issues.
+After the city announced the vaccine mandate in August, the union head compared it to something that might happen to Nazi Germany, telling the Sun-Times, “This ain't Nazi ...
+Germany (saying) 'Step into the ... showers, the pills won't hurt you.'"

 Lightfoot blasted Catanzara for his "offensive outburst" and Catanzara posted a video on the union's YouTube channel apologizing for his choice of words, saying he was not trying to link vaccinations to what happened during the Holocaust.